hwimer/vimtellij/README.md

 ### 0. CHANGE DEFAULT PATH OF VIM

-> SET THESE VALUE ON YOUR .bashrc
+> set these value on your .bashrc file
 ```
 export VIMINIT='source $MYVIMRC'
 export MYVIMRC='~/vimtellij/.vimrc'  #or any other location you want